Elizafox/libutx/README.md

 # libutx

-A cheap utmpx implementation for deficient systems like musl.
+A cheap utmpx implementation for systems like musl.

+## Discussion

+The author of musl doesn't believe in having utmpx and thus stubbed it out.
+In Adelie Linux, we are aiming for XSI compliance, and working utmpx is required.

+## Standards conformance

-Complies with POSIX.1-2001 and POSIX.1-2008.
+Complies with POSIX.1-2001, POSIX.1-2008, and XSI

+## Compilation

 Compile with: